tajmone/polygen-docs/docs-src/README.md

 In order to run the conversion scripts you'll need the following tools:

-- [pandoc] v2.1
+- [pandoc] `v2.1`
-- [PP] v2.2.2
+- [PP] `v2.2.2`
-- [pandoc-crossref] v0.3.0.0
+- [pandoc-crossref] `v0.3.0.0`
-- [Highlight] v3.42
+- [Highlight] `v3.42`

-The tools version numbers in the list are the ones used for this project, and to avoid potential conflicts in the interactions between these tools, you're strongly advised to fetch those exact versions.
+The tools' version numbers in the list are the ones used for this project, and to avoid unneeded differences in the generated HTML docs, and potential conflicts, contributors to the project must use those exact versions.

-All of these tools are small sized and available as standalone packages, so you don't need to install them system wide.
+All of these tools are small sized and available as standalone packages, so you don't need to install them system-wide: you can manually download and unpack them in the [`tools/`][tools/] folder.

-You can manually download and unpack them in the [`tools/`][tools/] folder, or you can use our custom batch script that will automatically download and set them up for you (for instructions see [`tools/README.md`][tools/README.md]).
+Windows' users can run our [`tools/download.bat`][download.bat] batch script that will automatically download and set them up (for instructions see [`tools/README.md`][tools/README.md]).

 Because the PP precompiled binary is only available for `x86_64`, you'll need a 64-bit OS (or you'll have to compile it yourself for `x86`).

 ## Optional Third-Party Tools

-### Multiwatch
+### Onchange

-In order to benefit from the `wacth_*.sh` scripts, you'll need to install the Multiwatch tool (Node.js):
+In order to benefit from the `wacth_*.sh` scripts, you'll need to install the __onchange__ tool (Node.js):

-- [Multiwatch NPM homepage]
+- [Onchange NPM homepage]

-Multiwatch requires Node.js to be installed on your system:
+Onchange requires Node.js to be installed on your system:

 - [Node.js Website]

-> **WARNING** — The __multiwatch__ tool is no longer available on NPM.
->
-> We're looking for a replacement tool to enable using the watch scripts again (see [Issue #19](https://github.com/tajmone/polygen-docs/issues/19)).
+The easiest way to install Node.js on Windows is to install the [Node.js Chocolatey Package] using the [Chocolatey GUI] package manager.

 ### Dart Sass